When is The Grand Tour season 3 released on Amazon Prime Video? Where is it filmed, and what will the specials be?

 Where is The Grand Tour filmed?

+Filming began in early 2018.
+In March, Jeremy Clarkson posted a photo from DriveTribe (the trio’s social media site) of a truck driving through snow, confirming in the caption that filming was underway.

-The studio segments of series two were filmed in a tent in the Cotswolds, conveniently close to Jeremy Clarkson’s house.
+The studio segments of series three were filmed in a tent in the Cotswolds, conveniently close to Jeremy Clarkson’s house.

 However, as usual the trio have been a tad more ambitious with the filming locations for the non-studio bits.
 Mongolia and Colombia are the two highlights, but there are plenty more places to explore in the episodes ahead.